Post-Degree BSN Option

 - What deficiencies are permitted?

-Applicants may be admitted with a maximum of one pre-requisite deficiency in either of the following 3 credit unit courses (Statistics, Nutrition or Social Science).
+Applicants may be admitted with a maximum of one pre-requisite deficiency in either of the following 3 credit unit courses (Statistics, Nutrition, Native Studies or Social Science).

 The deficiency must be cleared by providing proof of course completion by January 15th to the College of Nursing.